2025-12-11

 It harshly rebukes the strategies of prior administrations,

-highlighting what Trump's team sees as the failures of traditional foreign policy leads.
+highlighting what Trump's team sees as the failures of traditional foreign policy elites.

 and fixates on security issues in the Western Hemisphere,